TheCaptainCraken/blog/content/posts/rediscovering_formal_grammars_with_ohmscript/index.md

 OPERATION <- + | - | * | /
 ```

-Here’s how it works: lowercase words like `number` are terminals, while uppercase words like `EXPRESSION` and `OPERATION` are non-terminals.
-We aren’t going to define what a `number` is (that’s a whole separate topic), but just assume it represents any valid number.
+Here's how it works: lowercase words like `number` are terminals, while uppercase words like `EXPRESSION` and `OPERATION` are non-terminals.
+We aren't going to define what a `number` is (that's a whole separate topic), but just assume it represents any valid number.

 The start symbol for this grammar is `EXPRESSION`.

 ### Example Walkthrough

-Let’s break down how this grammar generates the expression `5 + 6 * 3`:
+Let's break down how this grammar generates the expression `5 + 6 * 3`:

 1. Start with the non-terminal `EXPRESSION`.
 2. Use the rule `EXPRESSION <- EXPRESSION OPERATION EXPRESSION` to expand it.
 Now we have: `EXPRESSION OPERATION EXPRESSION`
 3. Replace the first `EXPRESSION` with `number: 5`.
 Now it looks like: `5 OPERATION EXPRESSION`
 4. Substitute the `OPERATION` with `+`.
 Now we have: `5 + EXPRESSION`
 5. Expand the remaining `EXPRESSION` into `EXPRESSION OPERATION EXPRESSION`.
-Now it’s: `5 + EXPRESSION OPERATION EXPRESSION`
+Now it's: `5 + EXPRESSION OPERATION EXPRESSION`
 6. Replace the first `EXPRESSION` with `number: 6` and the `OPERATION` with `*`.
 That gives us: `5 + 6 * EXPRESSION`
 7. Finally, replace the last `EXPRESSION` with `number: 3`.

 And there we have it: `5 + 6 * 3`.
 Done!

-Here’s the rewritten version with a friendlier and more relaxed tone:
+Here's the rewritten version with a friendlier and more relaxed tone:

 ---

 ## Ohmscript

 A little while back, I was studying for my [Fondamenti di Elettronica exam](https://www11.ceda.polimi.it/schedaincarico/schedaincarico/controller/scheda_pubblica/SchedaPublic.do?&evn_default=evento&c_classe=809818&__pj0=0&__pj1=b31231b20dc771d17bc84b4e6c48c848) and got *seriously* fed up with punching numbers into my calculator for resistance calculations.
-The formulas aren’t hard, but they can get really tedious when things get complicated.
+The formulas aren't hard, but they can get really tedious when things get complicated.

 ### Equivalent Resistance

-If you’ve got two resistors in series, the equivalent resistance is pretty simple:
+If you've got two resistors in series, the equivalent resistance is pretty simple:

 {{< katex >}}
 \\(R_{eq} = R_1 + R_2\\)